opendatasoft/ods-documentation/source/publishing_data/11_saving_and_publishing_a_dataset/dataset_actions_status.rst

     * Description
   * * Save
     * .. image:: images/button_save.png
-    * Saves all new modifications, processings and configurations operated on the dataset.
+    * Saves all new configurations and modifications operated on the dataset.
   * * Publish
     * .. image:: images/button_publish.png
     * Makes the dataset's modifications go live on the portal.
 The duration of the publishing varies depending on the dataset, and the nature of the modifications.